Passive Investing Guide

 One of the most innovative new funds was released in 2024 – GHHF.

-GHHF is a leveraged ETF with a similar asset allocation to DHHF, but it differs from most leveraged ETFs in that it is moderately leveraged, making it more appropriate for long-term passive investing.
-However, while it is appropriate for long-term passive investing, it is still further up on the risk-return spectrum than an unleveraged fund.
+GHHF is a leveraged ETF with an asset allocation similar to DHHF, but it differs from most leveraged ETFs in that it is moderately leveraged.

 Read on to learn more about how GHHF works, what it invests in, how much leverage it has, how it is rebalanced, how much it costs, and more.